cthit/style-guides/react/README.md

 ## File naming

-Each folder, including use-cases, screens, views, and elements, can, but must not, contain these types of files:
+Each folder, including use-cases, screens, and components, can, but must not, contain these types of files:

 * `index.js`, should contain the export of the `*.jsx` file.
 If there's a container, however, it should export that instead. index.js is used to you only have to import the folder, not a specific file inside the folder.